AcademicAssembly/AAOAI/data_schema.md

 #### Aditional features:
 - Store identifiers in custom way in folders of each community.(Custom schema down)
     - Can be done via local processing.
-    - Json files, which contain array with identifiers and record name and with community name.
+    - Json files, which contain array with identifiers and record name, with community name.
         - Advantages:
             - Easier for development of search engine and efficiency guaranteed, due to unique id.
             - Easy implementation, according to status of extractor.(Architecturally friendly)
         - Disadvantages:
             - Expansion of extracted data space and time complexity.
             - Still raw schema, which can include certain features author and others.

 #### Will be deleting:
 - ListIdentifiers
     - Why?